djmixman/Work-Repo/README.md

 # Work-Repo
-A collection of scripts I have may to use for my job.
+A collection of scripts I have made to automate some tasks for my job.